 On April 26, 2023, the Board approved an amendment and restatement of the 2016 Plan to provide for continued vesting of Awards held by a "retirement eligible employee" following his or her "retirement".
-"Retirement" is defined as a retirement eligible employee's voluntary resignation if certain conditions are met, including: (a) the retirement eligible employee has provided at least one year advanced written notice of resignation to the Company; (b) the retirement eligible employee enters into a non-compete agreement or a non-solicitation agreement if the retirement eligible employee delivering and not revoking general release and waiver on a form approved by the Company.
+"Retirement" is defined as a retirement eligible employee's voluntary resignation if certain conditions are met, including: (a) the retirement eligible employee has provided at least one year advanced written notice of resignation to the Company; (b) the retirement eligible employee enters into a non-compete agreement or a non-solicitation agreement if the retirement eligible employee is not subject to a non-compete agreement or a non-solicitation agreement, as applicable, at the time of retirement; and (c) the retirement eligible employee delivering and not revoking general release and waiver on a form approved by the Company.
 A "retirement eligible employee" is generally defined as an employee who has attained age 65 and completed 10 years of employment with the Company and our subsidiaries.